kanaria69/Mainecoco/README.md

-## What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+## What did celery say when he broke up with his girlfriend?
+She wasn't right for me, so I really don't carrot all.